-As of 2022, the transfer of the lands and subsequent subdivision has not been completed by DHHL, however they are actively pursuing final subdivision approval at the County.
+As of the date of this report, the transfer of the lands and subsequent subdivision has not been completed by DHHL, however they did receive the final subdivision approval at the County (DHHL Subdivision File Nos.
+6.184 and 6.185).
+As of the date of this report, they have not received the Land Court approval yet for the two parcels.